CAN-MM: Multiplexed Message Authentication Code for Controller Area Network message authentication in road vehicles: CAN-MM Technology

-CAN-MM is a novel approach to extend the CAN payload in all CAN versions in a non-intrusive way, keeping back-compatibility with the current CAN standard.
-This technique is particularly relevant for CAN 2.0 applications because the extended payload permits building a secure CAN network and improving MAC digest computation response time and performances.
+\ac{CAN-MM} technology offers a non-intrusive solution for implementing \ac{MAC}-based message authentication and integrity checks without compromising payload capacity or backward compatibility with all \ac{CAN} standard versions.
+This approach is especially relevant for \ac{CAN} 2.0 applications, enabling the development of a secure \ac{CAN} network with an large \ac{MAC} digest size.
+Additionally, \ac{CAN-MM} enhances response time and performance of \ac{MAC} digest computation across all \ac{CAN} versions.

-The main idea behind CAN-MM is to use modulation techniques to multiplex MAC information with the original CAN frame payload.

-In telecommunication, the On-Off Keying (OOK) \cite{onoffkeing} is the most simple digital modulation scheme based on amplitude-shift keying (ASK)\cite{ASK}, where a logical one is transmitted by sending a carrier wave signal.
-In contrast, carrier absence represents a logical zero, as shown in \autoref{fig:5}.
+Essentially, the underlying concept of \ac{CAN-MM} involves utilizing digital modulation techniques (i.e., \ac{OOK}) to multiplex the transmission of the \ac{MAC} digest with the original \ac{CAN} frame payload.
+The \ac{OOK} is a simple digital modulation scheme based on \ac{ASK} commonly used in telecommunication \cite{onoffkeing,ASK}. \ac{OOK} transmits a logical one by sending a carrier wave signal, while the absence of the carrier wave represents a logical zero.

-This paper introduces an OOK variant based on frequency-shift keying (FSK)\cite{FSK} instead of the standard ASK and uses it to multiplex MAC-related information with a standard CAN signal.

-A logic '0' is transmitted on the bus by generating the original CAN signal.
-Differently, in the case of logic '1', CAN-MM adds a square wave to the standard CAN electric signal (both in CAN-H and CAN-L).
-This wave acts as a carrier and is configured with an amplitude of $Vpp=300mV$ to guarantee sufficient margins when reconstructing the original signal at the receiver's side.
-An example of CAN-MM physical signal is reported in \autoref{fig:6}.
+The \ac{MAC} information is encoded by switching the carrier wave on and off.
+A logical zero is transmitted on the bus by generating the original CAN signals, while in the case of a logical one, a wave is added to the standard CAN electric signals (in both \ac{CANH} and \ac{CANL}).
+This wave acts as a carrier.
+Its amplitude is a configured parameter, with a value of $Vpp=300mV$ in this study, to ensure sufficient margins when reconstructing the original signal at the receiver's side.